AmmarAliSayed/Maktabty/README.md

 # MaktabtyApp
-this is an e-commerce App named "Moshtrayat" using firebase-firestore. this is an e-commerce Library App named "maktabty" using firebase-firestore and it's an app for a library that needs to sell its products(books, novels, and other items ) in the internet market.
+this is an e-commerce App named "Maktabty" using firebase-firestore. this is an e-commerce Library App named "maktabty" using firebase-firestore and it's an app for a library that needs to sell its products(books, novels, and other items ) in the internet market.
 * [Youtube Link](https://www.youtube.com/watch?v=ZHpe3YMsCdw)
 ## TODO :